promptconf/promptconf.github.io/_pages/sponsorship.md

 # Sponsorship

-Prompt Conf is a brand new single track polyglot conference taking place on September 28, 2019 at ActiveCampaign’s office in downtown Chicago.
-This year’s theme will be focused on the joy of computing!
+Prompt Conf is a brand new single track polyglot conference taking place on September 28, 2019 at the ActiveCampaign office in downtown Chicago.
+This year’s theme is the joy of computing!

-As a proud Chicago focused conference, Prompt Conf has made two intentional decisions to make the conference as inclusive as possible.
+As a proud Chicago-focused conference, Prompt Conf has made two intentional decisions to make the conference as inclusive as possible.
 First, talks will be only 10 minutes long.
 Second, conference tickets will be kept at a low, accessible price point.

 ## Call for Sponsors

 By sponsoring Prompt Conf, you and your organization have the opportunity to join an event dedicated to celebrating the diverse talent in Chicago tech.

-## Sponsorship Benefits
+### Sponsor Benefits

 Supporting Prompt Conf allows you direct exposure to a community-focused, inclusive tech conference in Chicago.
 You’ll have access to:
 - Networking opportunities
-- Table setup (depending on the package)
+- Sponsor table space (depending on the package)
 - Targeted reach to those with real interest in computing and Chicago tech!

 ## Sponsorship Packages